Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

-To answer this research question, we conduct an extensive ablation study on RTAnomaly.
-Particularly, we derive two baseline models based on removing the relational-temporal embedding and positive unlabeled learning parts of RTAnomaly to investigate the contribution of these two components.
+To answer this research question, we conducted an extensive ablation study on \nm.
+Particularly, we derive two baseline models based on removing the relational-temporal embedding and positive unlabeled learning parts of \nm to investigate the contribution of these two components.

-\begin{itemize} \item {\textit{RTAnomaly w/o $\mathcal{RT}$} This baseline removes the relational-temporal embedding that captures both information of metrics.
-Instead, only an LSTM layer is utilized in this baseline to embed the raw metrics data that will be further fed into the CVAE.} \item {\textit{RTAnomaly w/o $\mathcal{PU}$} This baseline removes the positive unlabeled learning that finds anomalous samples from a large number of normal samples.
+\begin{itemize}[leftmargin=*] \item {\textit{\nm w/o $\mathcal{RT}$} This baseline is a variant of \nm that removes relational-temporal embedding that captures both information of metrics.
+Instead, only an LSTM layer is utilized in this baseline to embed the temporal information of the raw metrics, which will be further fed into the CVAE.} \item {\textit{\nm w/o $\mathcal{PU}$} This baseline removes the positive unlabeled learning that finds anomalous samples from a large number of normal samples.
 All the training data are considered normal in this baseline.} \end{itemize}

-Table {\ref{table3}} shows the experimental results of RTAnomaly and its variants.
-Overall, relational-temporal embedding and positive unlabeled learning help to improve the effectiveness of RTAnomaly as it performs the best, while the degree of contribution of relational temporal embedding is larger.
+Table {\ref{RQ2}} shows the experimental results of \nm and its variants.
+Overall, relational-temporal embedding and positive unlabeled learning help to improve the effectiveness of \nm as it performs the best, while the degree of contribution of relational temporal embedding is larger.
 We attribute this to the good capability of relational temporal embedding in extracting both the temporal information of each metric and correlational information between metrics.
-When an anomaly happens due to a breach of relationship during the anomaly-free period, it can be easily identified by RTAnomaly, while other methods have difficulty identifying it as they are more effective on temporal outliers.
+When an anomaly happens due to a breach of relationship during the anomaly-free period, it can be easily identified by \nm, while other methods have difficulty identifying it as they are more effective on temporal outliers.
+We observe that even without PU learning, our model is not worse than all baselines, which further demonstrates the effectiveness of explicitly extracting correlation violation.

 The variant without relational-temporal embedding is similar to LSTM-VAE, which employs LSTM to extract the sequential information and VAE to differentiate the anomaly from normal.
 However, due to the design of positive unlabeled learning and conditional VAE, the variant can identify the noise of training data and label them as positive.
-Thus, the performances on three datasets of RTAnomaly without relational-temporal embedding in terms of F1 score have increased by 6.51\%, 10.11\% and 14.75\% compared to LSTM-VAE, respectively.
+Thus, the performances on three datasets of \nm without relational-temporal embedding in terms of F1 score are improved compared to LSTM-VAE, respectively.
 We believe that in some scenarios with a higher ratio of noise, positive unlabeled learning would play a greater role in improving performance.